 Start very light and hold the kettlebell by the horns in the bottoms up position.
 Start the movement with your shoulders set down, away from your ears.
 When moving in the left direction, begin by aiming your left bicep towards your left ear; once the kettlebell is behind the head, both elbows should be pointed upward.
 Be sure to guide the kettlebell closely around the head at all times.

-Ensuring your elbows are directed down, depress your shoulders away from your ears.
+In this exercise, Ensure your elbows are directed down, depress your shoulders away from your ears.
 Now, simultaneously breaking at the hips and knees, squat back while maintaining an upright torso.
 Push the earth away from you as you stand tall.

 Initiate the side lunge by taking a large step out to your side.
 Sit your hips back while allowing the torso to angle forward slightly.